Signs & Symptoms of Opioid Addiction

 Table of Contents

 Opioids are abused worldwide and carry some of the highest risks of addiction and overdose.
-Once an addiction has developed, it can be difficult to overcome without help, as detox and withdrawal from these substances can be extremely painful.
-If you are concerned about someone you know, then it’s important to speak in confidence to one of our admissions staff, who will assess the extent of your problem and make recommendations for treatment.
+Once drug addiction has developed, it can be difficult to overcome without help, as detox and withdrawal from these substances can be extremely painful.
+If you are concerned about someone you know, then it’s important to speak in confidence to one of our team specialists, who will assess the extent of your problem and make recommendations for treatment.

 The Difference between Opioids & Opiates